-The Role of Serotoninomics in Neuropsychiatric Diseases: Anthranilic Acid in Schizophrenia
+The Role of Serotoninomics in Neuropsychiatric Disorders: Anthranilic Acid in Schizophrenia

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Serotoninomics is an expanding field that focuses on the comprehensive study of the serotoninergic system, including serotonin’s biosynthesis, metabolism, and regulation, as well as related scientific methodologies (5-HT).
-This field explores serotonin’s intricate roles in various physiological and pathological contexts.
+Serotoninomics is an expanding field that focuses on the comprehensive study of the serotoninergic system, including serotonin’s biosynthesis, metabolism, and regulation, as well as related scientific methodologies 5-hydroxytryptamine (5-HT).
+This field explores serotonin’s complex roles in various physiological and pathological contexts.
 The essential amino acid tryptophan (Trp) is a precursor for several metabolic and catabolic pathways, with the kynurenine (KYN) pathway being particularly significant, representing about 95% of Trp metabolism.
-In contrast, only a small portion (1%-2%) of dietary Trp enters the serotonin pathway.
+In contrast, only a small portion (1–2%) of dietary Trp enters the serotonin pathway.
 Anthranilic acid (AA), a metabolite in the KYN pathway, has emerged as a potential biomarker and therapeutic target for schizophrenia.
-Elevated serum AA levels in patients with schizophrenia have been associated with neurotoxic effects and disruptions in neurotransmission, suggesting a critical role of AA in the disease’s pathophysiology.
-Furthermore, the involvement of the 5-HT2A receptor is particularly noteworthy, especially in the paranoid subtype of schizophrenia.
-Recent findings indicate that hyperactivity of the 5-HT2A receptor is linked to positive symptoms of schizophrenia, such as hallucinations and delusions.
-This study investigates serotoninomics’ implications for neuropsychiatric diseases, focusing on AA in schizophrenia and analysing recent research on serotonin signalling pathways and AA’s neurochemical effects.
+Elevated serum AA levels in patients with schizophrenia have been associated with neurotoxic effects and disruptions in neurotransmission, suggesting AA’s critical role in the disorder’s pathophysiology.
+Furthermore, the 5-HT2A receptor’s involvement is particularly noteworthy, especially in relation to schizophrenia’s positive symptoms.
+Recent findings indicate that 5-HT2A receptor hyperactivity is linked to positive symptoms of schizophrenia, such as hallucinations and delusions.
+This study investigates serotoninomics’ implications for neuropsychiatric disorders, focusing on AA in schizophrenia and analysing recent research on serotonin signalling pathways and AA’s neurochemical effects.
 Understanding the roles of the 5-HT2A receptor and AA in neuropsychiatric disorders could lead to the development of more precise and less invasive diagnostic tools, specific therapeutic strategies, and improved clinical outcomes.
-Ongoing research is essential to uncover the exact mechanisms and therapeutic potential of these pathways, thereby advancing personalised medicine and innovative treatments in neuropsychiatry.
+Ongoing research is essential to uncover these pathways’ exact mechanisms and therapeutic potential, thereby advancing personalised medicine and innovative treatments in neuropsychiatry.